madetech/handbook/guides/chalet_starters_guide_software_engineering.md

 Here are some extra docs about [Test Smells](https://blog.xnsio.com/2009/02/01/smells-in-test-that-indicate-design-problems/) to go through at a high level.

 While **Uncle Bob** will always remind us to keep [trying](https://www.youtube.com/watch?v=tL89VP3nuwc) and [trying](https://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html) with TDD \- as it is a way of working/skill to learn and build up.
-You probably won’t grasp it in one setting, and perhaps not even on your own \- paired programming is always encouraged at Made Tech.
+You probably won’t grasp it in one sitting, and perhaps not even on your own \- paired programming is always encouraged at Made Tech.

 ## **Katas**